1871fotc/fotc/docs/stories/federation-walk.md

 ???+ directions "Directions"

+    - :fontawesome-solid-car:{ .deep-purple } If driving, park your car in Emma Miller Avenue.
-    - Start behind Canon Garland Place in Emma Miller Avenue.
+    - :fontawesome-solid-person-walking:{ .deep-purple } Begin the walk behind Canon Garland Place in Emma Miller Avenue.
     - Enter Portion 13 on the grass path to the summit between the graves of Pethebridge and Thurlow.

     ![Federation Walk start](../assets/federation-walk-start.jpg){ width="15%" }